christian-cell/Docker-and-kubernetes-php-apache-environment/README.md

-To share and run the this php-apache backend application environment made in docker and kubernetes
+To share and run this php-apache backend application environment made in docker and kubernetes

 RUN